Virginia Tech® home

 Section B - Elections

 All elections are held at a Spring general meeting.
 Any member of the Academy is eligible to hold any of the offices and to vote.
 The Nominations Committee will present its list of candidates at the meeting.
 Academy members will be given an opportunity to make further nominations.
 Nominators must receive prior permission from the individual they wish to nominate.
+Alternatively, the process of filling the positions on the Executive Committee will be by appointment by the Chair from a list of those willing to serve, if no one is willing to stand for election.

 Section C - Filling Vacant Positions